New homes from £299,995

 There is the newly re-opened Alloa Railway Station giving an hourly service to Glasgow Queen Street via Stirling, Larbert and Lenzie.
 Passengers can also travel to Inverness, Edinburgh and Aberdeen.

-The town has 3 major Supermarkets (Asda, Tesco and Morrisons).
+The town has three major Supermarkets (Asda, Tesco and Morrisons).

 There is a selection of Nurseries, and five primary schools including Claremont Park, St. Johns and St. Mungo's.